ChenxingWu211/datax_nlp/README.md

 cd inside datax_proj folder

 ## Step 3:

 Run the following code in commandline to open webpage

 python manage.py runserver 0.0.0.0:8000

 ## Step 4:

 Open your browser, go to http://127.0.0.1:8000/researchably, input the desired PMID to see generated result.

+## Step 5:

+To stop the process, use ctrl-c.